 The first video is a bit odd as it is a collection of clips but it shows a lot of neat things so I decided to include it.

-The third video is my favorite as it has a lot of movie clips and great details.
+This one is my favorite as it has a lot of movie clips and great details.
 It also briefly talks about the history of LEGO.
 If you only watch one, this is the one I would suggest.

-So. . . as you can see there is a ton of fun things to learn about, and from, The LEGO Movie.
+So. . . as you can see there is a lot of fun things to learn about, and from, The LEGO Movie.
 Your boys can learn more about storytelling, character creation and development, animation, design, using software such as LEGO Digital Designer to make his own creations and much more.
 I hope your boy enjoys learning more about The LEGO Movie by using the resources above.
 Let him make his own LEGO mini-movie.
 I’m sure he will enjoy it and learn a lot in the process.

 If you enjoyed this post you might also like: